seanbaxter/circle/variant/README.md

 Since we have an unnamed union with potentially non-trivially constructible members, we should specify a subobject initializer for the first variant member in the variant class's default constructor.
 Circle features a pack subscript operator `...[I]`, which is used to specify:
 * The _noexcept-specifier_ for construction of the first variant member,
 * The _requires-clause_ constraint that deactivates the constructor if the first variant member isn't default constructible, and
-* Subobject access to the first variant member in the unnamed unions.
+* Subobject access to the first variant member in the unnamed union.

 ### Conditionally trivial destructor.

-C++20 permits conditionally trivial destructors, in which multiple destructors are declared, marked by different _requires-clauses_, one of which may be marked `= default`, to create a trivial destructor.
-When the class is made complete (when the parser hits the closing brace of its definition, or when it's instantiated into a template specialization), the destructor constraints are evaluated and exactly one destructor candidate is chosen.
+C++20 permits conditionally trivial destructors, in which multiple destructors are declared, marked by different _requires-clauses_.
+To create a trivial destructor, one of which may be defined `= default`.
+During class completion (when the parser hits the closing brace of its definition, or when it's instantiated as a template specialization), the destructor constraints are evaluated and exactly one destructor candidate is chosen.

 ```cpp
   constexpr ~variant() requires(trivially_destructible) = default;
   constexpr ~variant() requires(!trivially_destructible) { reset(); }
 ```

 If all variant members have trivial destructors, we default the destructor's definition.
-This will suppress any code generation for the destructor.
+This suppresses code generation for the destructor.

 ### Multi-conditional reset.